-In addition to the agreements discussed in Note 4, in August 2018, the Company entered into services agreement (the "Services Agreements") with RSI and RSG, under which RSI and RSG agreed to provide services related to development, administrative and financial activities to the Company during its formative period.
+In addition to the agreements discussed in Note 4, in August 2018, the Company entered into services agreements (the "Services Agreements") with RSI and RSG, under which RSI and RSG agreed to provide services related to development, administrative and financial activities to the Company during its formative period.
 Under each Services Agreement, the Company will pay or reimburse RSI or RSG, as applicable, for any expenses it, or third parties acting on its behalf, incurs for the Company.
 For any general and administrative and research and development activities performed by RSI or RSG employees, RSI or RSG, as applicable, will charge back the employee compensation expense plus a pre-determined mark-up.
 RSI and RSG also provided such services prior to the formalization of the Services Agreements, and such costs have been recognized by the Company in the period in which the services were rendered.
 Employee compensation expense, inclusive of base salary and fringe benefits, is determined based upon the relative percentage of time utilized on Company matters.
 All other costs will be billed back at cost.
 The term of the Services Agreements will continue until terminated by the Company, RSI or RSG, as applicable, upon 90 days' written notice.
-The combined and consolidated financial statements also include third-party expenses that have been paid by RSI, RSG and RSL since the inception of the Company.
+The consolidated financial statements also include third-party expenses that have been paid by RSI, RSG and RSL since the inception of the Company.
 Total expense, inclusive of salary, fringe benefits and stock-based compensation, is proportionately allocated to the Company based upon the relative percentage of time utilized on the Company's matters.
-For the year ended March 31, 2020, the Company was charged \$1.4 million by RSI, RSG and RSL of which \$1.2 million and \$0.2 million were treated as capital contributions and amounts due to Roivant Sciences Ltd., respectively, in the accompanying combined and consolidated financial statements.
-For the year ended March 31, 2019, the Company was charged \$2.3 million by RSI, RSG and RSL of which \$2.2 million and \$0.1 million w
+For the year ended March 31, 2021, the Company was charged \$1.3 million by RSI, RSG and RSL which were treated as capital contributions in the accompanying consolidated financial statements.
+For the year ended March 31, 2020, the Company was charged \$1.4 million by RSI, RSG and RSL of which \$1.2 million and \$0.2 million were treated as capital contributions and amounts due to RSL, respectively, in the accompanying consolidated financ